Bernullys/curso_cs50_python/project/README.md

 # Project title: __BADR__:"__BAR__"

-# I need to maje a demostration video.
+# I need to make a demostration video.

 # This descriptions need to hace at least 300 words describing the project.